jbloomlab/phydms/docs/acknowledgments.rst

 If you use ``phydms_plotselection`` to create a figure for your paper, please also cite `weblogo`_ (which is used to create the logo plots):

     * `Crooks et al, Genome Research, 14:1188-1190`_

+If you use the optional dating of nodes in the phylogeny, you should also cite the `LSD`_ program, which is wrapped within `phydms`_ to perform the dating.
+The reference for `LSD`_ is:

+    * `To et al, Systematic Biology, doi 10.1093/sysbio/syv068`_

 Finally, if you use `dms_tools`_ to process your deep mutational scanning data before feeding it into `phydms`_, please cite: